In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 Cleaning the Drip Tray

-How to Clean Sage Bambino Coffee Machine?
+How to Clean a Sage Bambino Coffee Machine?

 It's easy to overlook how dirty coffee oils can leave these machines.
 Ultimately, regularly running the Sage bambino cleaning cycle can protect the machine from breaking down in the future.